treep78/e-com-back-end/README.md

 - A user can submit an order
 - A user can pay for an order
 - A user can view past orders

+# Future Improvements

+Given more time it might be good to see if any unnecessary or unsecure data is being sent to the front end.
+If so, it would be good to add additional serialization to prevent that type of data from being sent.